 Have you ever noticed when something happens in the world that, even if you are not thinking about it, it impacts you?
 I remember when this area was going through the issues related to the DC sniper that I had my first mini-panic attack.
 It lasted maybe thirty seconds but just the fact that I had one scared me tremendously.
 I had never experienced anything like that before.

 Another time during the same period I was on 66 East near Vienna when traffic stopped again unexpectedly.
+I was in the fast lane with the median next to me and nowhere to go.
 Again, my heart raced for a few seconds as I ‘freaked out internally’.
 Then, when traffic began to move…I was fine.

 I went to see my doctor who I trusted implicitly and told her about these odd happenings.
 The DC sniper incidents happened around the time one of my family members was going through an incredibly volatile life situation (which was incredibly intense for more than a year).
 My doctor, Margaret explained to me that I was going through “situational anxiety”.
 I had never heard of it before.
 She told me many of her patients were going through the same thing.

-My understanding of situational anxiety is that it occurs quite literally when there is something extremely stressful happening in your life or in the world around you.
+Situational anxiety occurs quite literally when there is something extremely stressful happening in your life or in the world around you.
 And, even if you are not even focused on it, it has a way of getting into your psyche and impacting you.

 I think the year 2020 will go down, at least for me, as the “Year of Situational Anxiety” due to COVID-19 and every little thing related to it (e.g., stores closings, jobs lost, long food lines, foreclosures, and on and on).
 Every now and then I feel myself getting a little anxious where I never used to.
 Thankfully, it does not happen that frequently but there have definitely been a few fleeting moments in recent months.
 When they happen, they typically last less than a minute.

 I am grateful for the conversation I had with Margaret so many years ago.
 She told me then that when the stressful situation changes the attacks go away.
-I still remember feeling relieved when she told me that so many years ago!
+I still remember feeling relieved when she told me that!

 I, like all of us, am looking forward to a time when life is calmer, when things return to a sense of normalcy around this horrible pandemic and the fallout from it, and when the stressors of everyday life dissipate a bit for everyone.
 I always remind myself that there is strength in numbers.
 I realize I am not the only person going through this.
 In fact, much of the country can relate to what I am saying right now.
-Depression has increased three-fold in our country and 1/3 of Americans are either clinically depressed or anxious.
+Depression has increased three-fold in our country, and one-third of Americans are either clinically depressed or anxious due to COVID-19.
 Knowing that I am not alone helps me persevere.

-Learning techniques to calm yourself down, like praying or meditating, is always a good strategy.
-A quick Google search will offer up many examples.
+If you are experiencing anxiety, using techniques to calm yourself down, like praying or meditating, is always a good strategy.
+A quick Google search offers up many examples.
 I usually put on my favorite songs and just let the music transport me.
 It really is an instant mood booster and a great distractor.
 Other great strategies include reaching out to someone you love, going for a walk, and turning off the news and social media channels for a day―or seven.
 Take time to decompress and mentally reboot.
 It is so worth it.